-- (2) Include in Appendix B of the application-- - (i) Table(s) that summarize the required program of study for each degree program and that clearly delineate the shared coursework, group assignments, and coordinated field experiences required of all project scholars to support interdisciplinary practice; - (ii) Course syllabi for all coursework in the major of each degree program and all shared courses, group assignments, and coordinated field experiences required of project scholars; and - (iii) Learning outcomes for proposed coursework; - (3) Ensure that a comprehensive set of completed syllabi, including syllabi created or revised as part of a project planning year, are submitted to OSEP by the end of Year 1 of the grant; - (4) Ensure scholars will not be selected based on race, ethnicity, or national origin.
+- (ii) Distribution of tuition and stipends among participating scholars; - (iii) Fiscal management; - (iv) Measurement and reporting of scholar progress; - (v) Contingency planning in case of scholar or consortium faculty losses; - (vi) Governance of the consortium; and - (vii) Sustainability plan; - (4) Ensure that all scholars recruited into the consortium can graduate from the program by the end of the project period.
+The described scholar recruitment strategies, including recruitment of individuals with disabilities, the program components and their sequence, and proposed budget must be consistent with this requirement; - (5) Ensure scholars will not be selected based on race or national origin/ethnicity.
 Per the Supreme Court's decision in Adarand Constructors, Inc. v.
-Pena, 515 U.S. 200 (1995), the Department does not allow the selection of individuals on the basis of race, ethnicity, or national origin.
-For this reason, grantees must ensure that any discussion of the recruitment of scholars based on race, ethnicity, or national origin distinguishes between increasing the pool of applicants and actually selecting scholars; - (5) Ensure that the project will meet all requirements in 34 CFR 304.23, particularly those related to (a) informing all scholarship recipients of their service obligation commitment; and (b) disbursing scholar support.
-Failure by a grantee to properly meet these requirements would be a violation of the grant award that could result in sanctions, including the grantee being liable for returning any misused funds to the Department; - (6) Ensure that prior approval from the OSEP project officer will be obtained before admitting additional scholars beyond the number of scholars proposed in the application and before transferring a scholar to another OSEP-funded grant; - (7) Ensure that the project will meet the statutory requirements in section 662(e) through (h) of IDEA: - (8) Ensure that at least 65 percent of the total budget over the project period (i.e., up to 5 years) will be used for scholar support.
-Applicants proposing to use Year 1 for program development may budget for less than 65 percent of the total requested budget over the 5 years for scholar support;
+Pena, 515 U.S. 200 (1995), the Department does not allow the selection of individuals on the basis of race or national origin/ethnicity.
+For this reason, grantees must ensure that any discussion of the recruitment of scholars based on race or national origin/ethnicity distinguishes between increasing the pool of applicants and actually selecting scholars; - (6) Ensure that the project will meet the requirements in 34 CFR 304.23, particularly those related to (a) informing all scholarship recipients of their service obligation commitment; and (b) disbursing scholarships.
+Failure by a grantee to properly meet these requirements is a violation of the grant award that may result in sanctions, including the grantee being liable for returning any misused funds to the Department; - (7) Ensure that prior approval from the OSEP project officer will be obtained before admitting additional scholars beyond the number of scholars proposed in the application; - (8) Ensure that scholars are full-time, reside in close proximity to the university, and remain active in their degree programs until completion of their degrees or until grant funding ends; - (9) Ensure that at least 65 percent of the total budget over the project period will be used for scholar support; - (10) Ensure that the IHE will not require scholars enrolled in the program to work (e.g., as graduate assistants) as a condition of receiving support (e.g., tuition, stipends) from the proposed project, unless the work is specifically related to the acquisition of scholars' competencies or the requirements for completion of their personnel preparation